ehsan18t/qbt-theme/Builds/modern-dark/README.md

 # Nova Dark Theme

-Nova Dark ships a refreshed color story on top of the battle-tested Mumble dark stylesheet.
-By importing `mumble-theme`'s base rules we inherit the exact same spacing, padding, focus rings, and widget geometry while swapping in a new palette and transfer-state colors.
+Nova Dark ships a refreshed color story on top of a shared base stylesheet (`Builds/common/styles/BaseTheme.scss`) that was extracted from the original Mumble dark theme.
+The common layer preserves widget geometry, spacing, focus rings, and behaviour while Nova swaps in a new palette and transfer-state colors.

 ## Layout